Texas and Deep South brace for dangerous outbreak of storms Monday and Tuesday

 Dangerous Monday in Texas

-A level 3 out of 5 “enhanced risk” of severe weather is up for a bull's eye zone in east Central Texas, and includes cities like Houston, Dallas, Fort Worth, Austin, Waco and College Station.
+A Level 3 out of 5 “enhanced risk” of severe weather is up for a bull’s eye zone in east Central Texas, and includes cities like Houston, Dallas, Fort Worth, Austin, Waco and College Station.
 A broader “slight risk” is up for San Antonio and Wichita Falls.

 Morning convection, or shower and thunderstorm activity, will break out over much of northeast and East Texas.
 Some of the storms will be “elevated,” riding up over a shallow cool layer before the warm front works north.
 Those morning storms will be nuisance downpours, but the risk of severe weather is low.